 Farewell plastic bags.
-In case you missed it, earlier this year the Port Angeles City Council voted in favor of limiting plastic grocery bags.
+In case you missed it, the Port Angeles City Council voted in favor of limiting plastic grocery bags.
 You know, the bazillion-and-one bags that are piling up underneath your kitchen sink, those are the bags.

 Did you know?